-This handbook is designed to guide the progression of graduate students within the Mathematics Department of the University of California, Riverside.
-Through the experiences these programs offer, graduate students will extend their own understanding of mathematics and deepen their understanding of mathematical thinking.
+This handbook is designed to guide the progression of graduate students within the knowledge of mathematics across a broad academic of California, Riverside.
+Through the experiences these programs offer, graduate students will extend their own understanding of mathematics and deepen excerpt, Mission Statement, UCR Department their understanding of mathematical thinking.